-Students enrolled in one of the other UWA Bachelor's degrees can still study science as a second major or through broadening, complementary or elective units.
+Students enrolled at UWA in Bachelors' degrees in other faculties can still study science as a second major, or through broadening, complementary or elective units.

 Graduate-entry diplomas enable graduates with a Bachelor degree in another field to specialise in a major taken from the Bachelor of Science, without having to complete a second undergraduate degree in its entirety.

 Students who have completed a Bachelor of Science may apply for a postgraduate degree by coursework, which include Graduate Certificates, Graduate Diplomas and Masters degrees.
 Coursework degrees enable students to build on their undergraduate degree with further specialisation in a particular field of science by undertaking coursework units at an advanced level of study.
 Some coursework degrees also involve practical training, research projects and dissertations.
 Coursework degrees with a research component may provide the basis for further postgraduate research or lead directly to employment.

 Students who have completed a Bachelor degree in a relevant discipline with at least upper-second class honours may be eligible for one of the faculty's combined degrees - including the Master of Science (thesis and coursework).
 These combined degrees involve a substantial research component alongside a selection of advanced coursework units, giving students the opportunity to undertake independent research in their chosen area of study.
 Some of these degrees are designed to meet professional accreditation requirements.